 Feast of Saint Basil and the New Year

 Each year on this day, we are led by our National Ladies Philoptochos Society and the many local Philoptochos chapters in collecting funds for this vital ministry of love.
 This effort continues to be a tremendous source of support for the Academy.
 Thus, as we begin the New Year, and as we distribute pieces of the traditional Vasilopeta in honor of Saint Basil to the members of our communities and homes, let us especially remember the truly outstanding service of care, healing and peace at Saint Basil Academy.
-Let us also remember and praise the continued good work of the diligent clergy, staff, and volunteers who oversee the important operations of the Academy.
-Your contributions to the Academy will truly assist in bringing the love and care of Jesus Christ into the lives of many children who are in need.
+Through your prayers, your generosity, and your acts of love, you will truly be the sons and daughters of God bringing spiritual and physical peace to those in need.

 With paternal love in Christ,